arguiot/arguiot.com/_posts/internal-apps.md

 No matter what your business is, if you work with smartphones or computers, chances are you've already dealt with "in-house" apps.
 However, many of them, if not most, are slow, ugly, and don't seem to have been made with as much care as those distributed to the general public.

 > Here's how, as a developer, you can greatly improve an internal app by following a few simple principles.
-> I've recently had to develop several internal apps to support terminal payments, inventory management, etc. I'll use my experience to help me understand how to improve the app.
-I will use my experience to explain these different principles.
+> I've recently had to develop several internal apps to support terminal payments, inventory management, etc. I'll use my experience to help you understand how to improve your app.

 ## Making great apps
 In order to simplify the process, I decided to categorize the development of an internal app into 3 parts: design, creation and distribution.